lessrest/koko/README.md

 Anyway, since he's pretty familiar with the lexical syntax of bash scripts, he idly suggested that there should be a language that you can type on the shell without any annoying quotes and stuff.
 Presumably he had been scripting that day, running various `ruby -pe` commands, using `awk` a lot.
 I think pure shell commands make my brother feel safe.

-But I think he's onto something.
+And I think he's onto something.
 A lot of people consider the shell to be a pretty obscure environment.
 You have to read `man` files and it's so annoying to navigate through them for some reason, and the semantics and quoting rules are like a cubist impression of a programming language.
 Or it's like a haunted house full of dinosaur ghosts from way before the Mac Era.

 The graphical user interface is the slightly awkward professional smile of the operating system.